jamestiotio/overdue_backend/README.md

   ```

   The `bonus` key is optional.
 If it is never specified, the default value is `0`.

+  The JSON payload size limit is 1 KiB (which should be able to handle the maximum stretchable legal limit of each key's value, as well as a pretty decent length of the email key's value).
+Anything else larger than that will be rejected since it will be considered as a malicious spam payload (perhaps from a DDoS attempt or from a MitM-tampered payload).

   A successful response JSON data format is as follows:

   ```json
   {
     "name": "<some-name-sanitised-by-james>",